godotengine/godot-docs/classes/class_capsuleshape2d.rst

 Description
 -----------

 Capsule 2D shape resource for physics.
 A capsule (or sometimes called "pill") is like a line grown in all directions.
-It has a radius and a height, and is often useful for modelling biped characters.
+It has a radius and a height, and is often useful for modeling biped characters.

 Member Function Description
 ---------------------------